 If you are in pay grade E5 to E8 (with a good record of service, and a current security clearance), the first step is to call your rating detailer and request to be released to special programs for Recruiting.
 Each rating branch is required to nominate a percentage of their rating population for recruiting each month.
 While some ratings are not eligible, others have a great chance of selection should they request assignment.

 Get your screening completed!
 Once your nomination is received you have 30 days to complete the screening requirements and submit.
-The eligibility is strict, you must have a favorably adjudicated NACLC or be eligible for a secrete clearance.
+The eligibility is strict; you must have a favorably adjudicated NACLC or be eligible for a secret clearance.
 Those who do not qualify in the end may find themselves in the “Needs of the Navy” window of their PRDs if they take too long to complete the screening only to find out they do not qualify.

 ***The Recruiter Aptitude Battery Assessment (RAB) website has been taken down and is no longer a requirement for the screening package.***